Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 “Whoever does not take up his cross and follow after me is not worthy of me”

-Jesus starts by explaining to them the effect of his teachings.
-Beyond the positive and evident consequences of our Lord's behavior, the Gospel evokes the hindrances and secondary effects of their preaching: “and one’s enemies will be those of his household” (Mt 10:36).
-This is the paradoxical result of living the Faith: the eventual likelihood of having to confront even our closest relatives, when we do not understand who the Lord Jesus is and we do not perceive him as the Master of Communion.
+Jesus begins by revealing the effect of his teaching.
+Beyond the positive effects, evident in the Lord's actions, the Gospel evokes the setbacks and side effects of preaching: "One’s enemies will be those of his household" (Mt 10:36).
+This is the paradox of living the faith: the possibility of clashing, even with those closest to us, when we do not understand who Jesus the Lord is, and do not perceive him as the Master of communion.

-Secondly, Jesus requests that we place him at the highest level of our esteem: “Whoever loves father or mother more than me...”
-(Mt 10:37), “And whoever loves son or daughter more than me...”
+Secondly, Jesus asks us to occupy the highest level on the scale of love: "Whoever loves father or mother more than me..."
+(Mt 10:37), "Whoever loves son or daughter more than me..."
 (Mt 10:37).
-In this way, He proposes to us to let him join us as the presence of God, for “whoever receives me receives the one who sent me” (Mt 10:40).
-Living with the Lord, when we welcome Him at home, is to enjoy the reward of the prophets and the just men, for we have welcomed a prophet and a just man.
+Thus, He invites us to allow ourselves to be accompanied by Him as the presence of God, since "whoever receives me receives the one who sent me" (Mt 10:40).
+The effect of living accompanied by the Lord, welcomed into our home, is to enjoy the reward of the prophets and the righteous, because we have welcomed a prophet and a righteous man.

-The Master's recommendation ends when He values our small gestures of help and support to those living with the Lord, his disciples, which are all the Christians.
-“And whoever gives only a cup of cold water to one of these little ones to drink because he is a disciple...”
+The Master's recommendation ends by valuing the small gestures of help and support for those who live accompanied by the Lord, his disciples, which we all Christians are.
+"And whoever gives only a cup of cold water to one of these little ones to drink because he is a disciple..."
 (Mt 10:42).
-From this advice a responsibility is born: when we deal with our fellow men, we should be conscientious that he who lives with the Lord, whoever he may be, must be treated as we should treat Him.
-St. John Chrysostom says: “If love would be spread all over, an infinite goodness would be born out of it.”
+From this advice arises a responsibility: regarding our neighbor, we must be aware that whoever lives with the Lord, whoever they may be, must be treated as we would treat Him.
+Saint John Chrysostom says: “If love were scattered everywhere, an infinity of goods would be born from it.”

 Thoughts on Today's Gospel